terezka/elm-charts/README.md

 # elm-qdev

+*Very unfinished*

-(Eventually a) Frontend tool to plot live research data for KU center for quantum devices :sparkles:
+Frontend tool to plot live research data for KU center for quantum devices :sparkles:

 Can only scatter points at the moment